All MCAT Social and Behavioral Sciences Resources

 The earliest movements humans perform during motor development are known as reflexive movements.
 These are followed by rudimentary movements, and then fundamental movements.
 The final stage is known as the lifelong application stage in which movements are continually adjusted and refined for efficiency.
 Last, the specialized movement stage is sometimes broken up into two stages: the transitional substage and the application substage; however, none of the answer choices mention either of those substages.

-Example Question #3 : Physiology Of Behavior
+Example Question #1 : Individual Behavior And Learning

 Which of the following would be characteristic of a somatic efferent neuron?